crownstone/website/integrations/54-home-assistant.md

 ## Getting started

 If you followed the installation guide, your Home Assistant should be up and running!
 Awesome!
+In this guide we will show you how to set up the Crownstone integration directly as Home Assistant integration and through [HACS](https://hacs.xyz/) (Home Assistant Community Store).

+## Option 1: Directly as Home Assistant integration

+### Adding the Crownstone integration in HACS

+*Step 1:* Go to the **Configuration** menu located at the side bar from your dashboard

+{% include snippets/centered_img_home_assistant img='/attachments/home-assistant/integration/step1.jpg' img-alt='HA step 1' zoom-modal='modal-step-1' %}

+*Step 2:* Click on the **Integrations** section from the configuration menu

+{% include snippets/centered_img_home_assistant img='/attachments/home-assistant/integration/step2.jpg' img-alt='HA step 2' zoom-modal='modal-step-2' %}

+*Step 3:* Click on the **Add Integration** button located at the bottom right corner

+{% include snippets/centered_img_home_assistant img='/attachments/home-assistant/integration/step3.jpg' img-alt='HA step 3' zoom-modal='modal-step-3' %}

+*Step 4:* Type **Crownstone** on the search field of the window that just got opened.
+Then click on the arrow to continue.

+{% include snippets/centered_img_home_assistant img='/attachments/home-assistant/integration/step4.jpg' img-alt='HA step 4' zoom-modal='modal-step-4' %}

+*Step 5:* Enter your email and password of your Crownstone account, and click on **Submit**.

+{% include snippets/centered_img_home_assistant img='/attachments/home-assistant/integration/step5.jpg' img-alt='HA step 5' zoom-modal='modal-step-5' %}

+*Step 6:* Plug the Crownstone **USB Dongle** in one of your computer's USB ports.
+The dongle provides independent switching of Crownstones (no smartphone required) and enables the power & energy usage entities.
+Verify that the dongle is plugged in before continuing.

+{% include snippets/centered_img_home_assistant img='/attachments/home-assistant/HA_7.1.png' img-alt='HA step 6' zoom-modal='modal-step-6' %}

+*Step 7:* Head over to the **Crownstone app** on your phone, tap the **+** button, select Crownstone -> Crownstone USB and follow the steps.

+{% include snippets/centered_img_home_assistant img='/attachments/home-assistant/HA_7.1.1.png' img-alt='HA step 7' zoom-modal='modal-step-7' %}

+*Step 8:* After plugging in your dongle in one of your computer’s USB ports (e.g. Raspberry Pi 4), click on **Submit**.

+{% include snippets/centered_img_home_assistant img='/attachments/home-assistant/integration/step8.jpg' img-alt='HA step 8' zoom-modal='modal-step-8
+' %}

+*Step 9:* In the window that pops up you can see the **devices** that have been added to Home Assistant.
+Check if all of your devices have been included.
+You can also add your devices to a Home Assistant area if you wish.
+Next, click on **Finish.**

+{% include snippets/centered_img_home_assistant img='/attachments/home-assistant/integration/step9.jpg' img-alt='HA step 9' zoom-modal='modal-step-9' %}

+*Step 10:* Now you can visualize Crownstone as part of your **Integrations**.

+{% include snippets/centered_img_home_assistant img='/attachments/home-assistant/integration/step10.jpg' img-alt='HA step 10' zoom-modal='modal-step-10' %}

+*Step 11:* Once the setup is complete, you can go to your Overview, click on the 3 dots button at the top right corner and click on **Edit Dashboard**.
+From there you can add cards for your new Crownstone entities.
+Be creative!

+Recommended cards:
+- Dimmable lights: **Light** card for each entity
+- Presence entities (house, living room): **Glance** card
+- Rest of the Crownstones: **Entities** card
+- Energy usage / Power usage entities: **Grid** card with **Sensor** card for each entity

+{% include snippets/centered_img_home_assistant img='/attachments/home-assistant/integration/step11.jpg' img-alt='HA step 11' zoom-modal='modal-step-11' %}

+## Option 2: Through HACS

 ### Installing HACS